gagolews/genieclust/.devel/sphinx/weave/timings.rst

-Genie, just like the single linkage, is based on a minimum spanning tree (MST) of the pairwise distance graph of an input point set.
+Genie, just like the single linkage, is based on a minimum spanning tree (MST) :cite:`clustering-msts` of the pairwise distance graph of an input point set.
 Given the MST (the slow part), Genie itself has :math:`O(n \sqrt{n})` time and :math:`O(n)` memory complexity.
 Generally, our parallelised implementation of a Jarník (Prim/Dijkstra)-like